factcheckingnewbie/Menu_Runner/README.md

-A simple menu systes to manage programs.
+A simple menu system to manage states of programs.
 I use it to toggling states for multiple firefox sessions.
-If you edit the menu.txt, and use anther script thatn script.sh, you can uset the prog for other purposes.
+If you edit the menu.txt, and use anther script than script.sh, you can use the prog for other purposes.